DDMAL/linkedmusic-website/_opportunities/opportunitiessimssa.md

 * Knowledge of multiple languages
 * Strong written and verbal communication skills

 Interested people should apply even if they do not feel that their background is a 100% match with the position description.
 All candidates will be given full consideration.
-McGill University is an equal-opportunity employer.

 **Practicalities:**